receptron/SlashGPT/README.md

 # SlashGPT

-SlashGPT is a playground for develeopers to make quick prototypes of LLM agents (or apps with Natural Language UI).
+SlashGPT is a playground for developers to make quick prototypes of LLM agents (or apps with Natural Language UI).

 Here are the design goals:

 1. Extremely easy to create a new LLM agent.
 You just need to add a new manifest file (in Json).
-2. Instantly switch amang agents, by just typing "/{agent_name}"
+2. Instantly switch among agents, by just typing "/{agent_name}"
 3. Extensible enough so that it is possible to implement most of LLM agents without writing any code.
 4. It is possible to integrate ChatGPT plugins as agents without writing any code.
-5. It enables broker agent (or dispatcher), which routes user's messgae to an appropraite agent.
+5. It enables broker agent (or dispatcher), which routes user's message to an appropriate agent.
 6. It is able to run generated Python code like Code Interpreter (see "code" agent).

 > [!NOTE]